PsyGlo/holbertonschool-shell/permissions/README.md

 Wrote a script that prints the effective username of the current user.
 Wrote a script that prints all the groups the current user is part of.
-Wrote a script that changes the owner of the file hello to the user betty.
+Wrote a script that changes the owner of the file hello to the user betty. wrote a script that makes an empty file named hello